Formation of LISA Black Hole Binaries in Merging Dwarf Galaxies: the Imprint of Dark Matter: Discussion

 \acknowledgments

-We thank Thanos Anestopoulos, Monica Colpi, Massimo Dotti, and Alberto Sesana for fruitful discussions.
+We thank Thanos Anestopoulos, Monica Colpi, Massimo Dotti, Zachary Schutte, Nathan Secrest, and Alberto Sesana for fruitful discussions.
 TT, PRC, SK, and LM acknowledge networking support and SK also acknowledges financial support from the COST Action CA16104, GWverse, on ``Gravitational Waves, Black Holes and Fundamental Physics''.
 PRC acknowledges support by the Tomalla foundation.
+LMW was supported by the Natural Sciences and Engineering Research Council of Canada through the Discovery Grant Program.